-- 1. Ensure that Developer Mode is enabled, then enable USB Debugging by selecting Settings > Developer options. - 2.
+- Ensure that Developer Mode is enabled, then enable USB Debugging by selecting Settings > Developer options. - 2.
 Connect the device to the host through USB and approve the debug connection when prompted.
 If the connection is successful, running the adb devices command on the host returns the ID of your device, and you can run adb shell. - 3.
-Build and install the debuggable application for profiling: - For Unity applications, select the Development Build option in the Build Settings. - For applications that are not built with Unity, ensure it is marked as debuggable in the Android application manifest.
+To profile a debuggable application, build and install the application with the appropriate settings: - For Unity applications, select the Development Build option in the Build Settings. - For applications that are not built with Unity, ensure it is marked as debuggable in the Android application manifest.
 See how to debug your application in the Android Studio documentation.